ftrackhq/ftrack-recipes/python/events/multi_site_location/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a shared folder on the local server where to store this code.

-Create an environment variable to point to the newly created folder
+Create an environment variable to point to the newly created folder.

 .. code-block:: bash
     (osx and linux)